skip to main content

 Pro Tip:

-Remember: you need data to make your hotspot Wi-Fi work.
-Take a look at our guide to the best hotspot data plans to see which one works best with the hotspot you want to get.
+You need a data plan to make your hotspot Wi-Fi work.
+Take a look at our guide to the best hotspot data plans to see which will work best with the hotspot you choose.

 What should you look for in a mobile hotspot device?

-You should look for a mobile hotspot device that gives you wide and reliable network coverage, has a battery that lasts at least 10 hours (but ideally more), and uses current Wi-Fi standards for a better connection.
-You should also consider investing in a hotspot that gives you access to affordable data plans—and it’s even better if you can unlock the hotspot to use with multiple providers.
+You should look for a mobile hotspot device that gives you wide and reliable network coverage, has a battery that lasts at least 10 hours (but ideally more), and uses Wi-Fi 6 standards.
+Consider investing in a hotspot that gives you access to affordable data plans or —better yet— one you can unlock to use with multiple providers.

-• Works over a large nationwide cellular network (Verizon, T-Mobile, or AT&T)
+• Work over a large nationwide cellular network (Verizon, T-Mobile, or AT&T)

-• Has long battery life (10 hours or more)
+• Have a long battery life (10 hours or more)

 • Can be unlocked to use with multiple providers

-Take a look at our hotspots specs and features section farther down for more details on what makes a great hotspot shine.
+Take a look at our hotspots specs and features section for more details on what makes a great hotspot shine.

 When should you stick with your phone’s hotspot?